Investigating $y=mx$

 Lines with positive slope

-Question 1.
 If $y=2x$, what will $y$ be if $x=5$?
 Enter this value in the $y$ column corresponding to $x=5$ in the table to the right.
-Then press the tab key to move to the next blank cell.
 Notice that a blue point is added to the grid to the left, with coordinates given by the row you just completed.
 Repeat this for the other $x$ values in the table, using the equation $y=2x$.
+(The equation $y_1=x$, which you learned about in the last lesson, is already graphed on the grid.)

 $x$$y$

-Which points are higher when $x$ is positive, the points from $y_1=x$ (the red points) or the points from $y=2x$ (the blue points)?
+Which points are higher when $x$ is positive, the red points from $y_1=x$ or the blue points from $y=2x$?

-Click on to graph the equations $y_1=x$ and $y=2x$ on the grid to the left.
+Click to graph the equation $y=2x$ on the grid to the left.

 Does the graph of $y=2x$ look like you thought it would?

-Question 2.
-What do you think the graph of the equation $y=3x$ would look like if it were placed on the grid with these two lines?
+Think about what the graph of the equation $y=3x$ would look like if it were placed on the grid with these two lines.
+When $x$ is positive, would it be higher than both lines, lower than both lines, or between the two lines?

-Use the slider in the bottom left portion of your screen to change the value of $m$ and answer the following questions.
+Use the slider in the lower left portion of your screen to change the value of $m$ and answer the following questions.

-What happens to the graph of $y=mx$ as $m$ increases from 0 to 5?
+Look at the graph of $y=mx$ as you slide $m$ from 0 to 5.
+Does the graph become steeper or less steep?

 What value does $m$ need to have for the graph of $y$ to match the graph of $y_1=x$?